 3 – Stitch & Sew = is there a difference between Stitching and Sewing?
 In a practical way, YES, but we will find any technical information about the footwear and shoe process mixing both terms for the same purpose.
 But, let’s try to separate them by saying:

-Stitch / Stitching = usually when done by hand or machine using thicker threads, Yarns, Strings. e.g. when a Doctor fixes your skin after you had it cut, he is stitching it.
+Stitch / Stitching = is usually when done by hand or machine using thicker threads, Yarns, and Strings. e.g. when a Doctor fixes your skin after you had it cut, he is stitching it.
 Your skin is being stitched.